-On top of that, InMotion also has a variety of other specialized solutions available, including custom web design, a visual website builder, reseller hosting, and private cloud storage.
+On top of that, InMotion also has a variety of other specialized solutions available, including custom web design, a visual website builder (alternatively, you can use WordPress and the Divi website builder for a more robust website builder experience), reseller hosting, and private cloud storage.
 Like many other hosting providers, it’s also a domain registrar, so you can acquire everything you need to launch a WordPress site in one place.

 For the purposes of this article, we’ll be focusing on InMotion’s WordPress hosting plans.
 However, it may be helpful to be aware of the other services and solutions this company offers as well.

 InMotion Hosting Review: 5 Key Factors to Consider

 Choosing a hosting provider can be a surprisingly personal decision.
 While there are plenty of technical and financial considerations to keep in mind, in some cases individual preferences and the right ‘vibe’ are the most influential factors.
 You’ll also want to find a host that works seamlessly with the tools you’ll use to build your website.

 When you boil it down, there are five key areas every site owner should look at when choosing a host (although there may be more you need to check out depending on your specific needs).
 Below we’ve outlined these top considerations, and looked at how InMotion Hosting stacks up.

 First, since we’re focusing on InMotion’s WordPress hosting plans, let’s take a look at the features these packages provide:

 - WordPress preinstalled.
 This is a simple convenience, but it can save new WordPress users a lot of time during setup.

 - Managed WordPress updates.
 Core, plugin, and theme updates are vital to WordPress security.
 InMotion will run them for you, so you don’t have to worry about daily maintenance.